thebrandonlucas/bitcoin-qr/README.md

 #### Styles and Other Options

-This component is built on top of [qr-code-styling](https://github.com/kozakdenys/qr-code-styling), refer to their documentation for more details on their [API](https://github.com/kozakdenys/qr-code-styling?tab=readme-ov-file#api-documentation), `<bitcoin-qr />` surfaces the majority of itand surfaces the majority of it:
+This component is built on top of [qr-code-styling](https://github.com/kozakdenys/qr-code-styling), refer to their documentation for more details on their [API](https://github.com/kozakdenys/qr-code-styling?tab=readme-ov-file#api-documentation), `<bitcoin-qr />` surfaces the majority of it:
 | Attribute | Type | Description |
 | :--------------------------- | :-------- | :------------------------------------------------------------------- |
 | `width` | `number` | **Optional**.
 Width of the QR code. |